-Scurich and John claim that their model allows them "to estimate actual recidivism rates for sexual offenders given observed rates of reoffending" (p.
-171).
+Scurich and John claim that their model allows them "to estimate actual recidivism rates for sexual offenders given observed rates of reoffending" (p.171).
 If this is true, it is true only in the narrowest sense.
-By assuming $\mu$ , the authors implicitly assume the same probability of recidivating for all individuals from the beginning.
+By assuming μ , the authors implicitly assume the same probability of recidivating for all individuals from the beginning.
 Thus, any relevance of their hypothetical "actual" recidivism rates to real-world "observed" recidivism rates is minimal.
-Beyond the simple fact that not all sexual offenses are included in existing recidivism rate calculations, their analysis is simply a set of hypotheticals turning on (mostly unreasonable) assumptions about the distribution of tendencies to reoffend and probabilities of reporting and conviction.
-This exercise considers a wide range of parameters-some of which are implausible-and can, unsurprisingly, produce virtually every possible recidivism rate, from low to very high, depending on how you combine the assumptions.
-Regardless of the parameter values chosen, a sensitivity analysis shows that the results are highly sensitive to small changes in many of the values, suggesting the model is as likely to mislead as it is to inform.
+Beyond the simple fact that not all sex offenses are included in existing recidivism rate calculations, their analysis is simply a set of hypotheticals turning on (mostly unreasonable) assumptions about the distribution of tendencies to reoffend and probabilities of reporting and conviction.
+This exercise considers a wide range of paramaters-some of which are implausible-and can, unsurprisingly, produce virtually every possible recidivism rate, from low to very high, depending on how you combine the assumptions.
+Regardless of the parameter values chosen, a sensitivity analysis shows that the results are highly sensitive to small changes in many of the values, suggesting the model is as likely to mislead as to inform.

-9 | PUBLIC POLICY IMPLICATIONS
+IX.
+PUBLIC POLICY IMPLICATIONS

-In their paper, Scurich and John purport to show that individuals with a sexual crime conviction pose a far greater risk than most experts believe, the implication being that society may require strong measures to control sexual recidivism-and, thus, that we should be wary of any attempt to more accurately target existing approaches.
-However, in this response, we show that the model they use to measure what they call "the dark figure of recidivism" produces little of practical value to policy-makers or judges.
-The numbers they offer are inflated by the benchmarking choices they make, as well as the very strong (and inaccurate) underlying assumptions about reoffending behavior and victim and law enforcement behavior on which they rely.
+In their paper, Scurich and John purport to show that individuals with a sex crime conviction pose a far greater risk then most experts believe, the implication being that society may require strong measures to control sexual recidivism-and should be wary of any attempt to more accurately target existing approaches.
+However, in this response, we show that the model they use in measuring what they call "the dark figure of recidivism" produces little of practical value to policymakers and judges.
+The numbers they offer are inflated by the benchmarking choices they make as well as the very strong (and inaccurate) underlying assumptions about reoffending behavior and victim and law enforcement behavior on which they rely.

 Where does that leave us?
-Instead of imposing coercive measures like civil commitment, registration obligations, community notification, and residency restrictions that research shows are deeply problematic, ineffective, and perhaps counterproductive from a public-safety perspective, government should instead focus its limited resources on deterring the potential offenders who are now often overlooked and present, as a group, a much larger threat-intimates and acquaintances who have never been caught or convicted of a sexual crime.
-The vast majority of sexual offenses are committed by individuals who are not potential recidivists, and although some who have been convicted of such crimes do reoffend upon release, recidivism numbers are sufficiently low that it makes little public-safety sense to focus so much effort and so many resources on what is a relatively small population.
-This is true even if we leave to one side the fact that there is no evidence that registration, notification, and residence restrictions are effective at reducing recidivism (whether it is low or high) and even some evidence that these laws actually increase recidivism by exacerbating well-validated recidivism risk factors (Prescott, 2016; Prescott & Rockoff, 2011).
+Instead of imposing coercive measures like civil commitment, registration obligations, community notification, and residency restrictions that research shows are deeply problematic, ineffective, and perhaps counterproductive from a public safety perspective, government should instead focus its limited resources on deterring the potential offenders who are now often overlooked and present, as a group, a much larger threat-intimates and acquaintances who have never been caught or convicted of a sex crime.
+The vast majority of sex offenses are committed by individuals who have never been convicted of a sex offense, and although some who have been convicted of such crimes do reoffend upon release, recidivism numbers are sufficiently low that it makes little public safety sense to focus so much effort and so many resources on what is a relatively small population.
+This is true even if we leave to one side altogether the fact that there is no evidence that registration, notification, and residence restrictions are effective at reducing recidivism (whether it is low or high), and even some evidence that these laws actually increase recidivism by exacerbating well-validated recidivism risk factors (Prescott & Rockoff 2011; Prescott 2016).